 To view the CRA's updated table for Canadian tax brackets and corresponding marginal tax rates for the 2023 tax year, please visit the CRA website here

-When it comes to financial planning, it's not enough to know how much money you earn.
+When it comes to setting financial goals, it's not enough to know how much money you earn.
 To better know how much of your money is truly yours to save, spend and invest, you first need to get a good approximation about how much you could have to pay in income tax each year.

 To calculate a rough estimate of how much you might have to pay in income tax (without reference to any credits or deductions that would be unique to you), start by taking your average tax rate – which is the amount calculated by taking the total of the provincial and federal tax you paid for the year to the government – divided by your annual income for that year.

 Where things can get confusing is the fact that your entire income isn't taxed at a single tax rate.

 Canada has what's known as a marginal tax rate system, which means your income is divided into different sections (called tax brackets).
 Each tax bracket or section of your income is taxed at its own unique tax rate, and the tax bracket for each section of income increases for each additional amount of income you earn over the previous bracket